 Day in and day out, a battle is being fought amongst the market giants and SME challengers for a chance to control the available market and own the loyalty of the customers.
 Strategy is key to building lasting relationships and market share.
 Businesses exist to solve customer problems and the roadmap to achieving this is the business game plan.
 This is derived from its strategy and it has to provide for the development of practical solutions to client problems taking into account the preparedness of the business.

 SWOT analysis is a tool used to assist with business strategic planning.
-It assesses the preparedness of the business, characterises the market opportunities and the competition to help a business derive the right game plan to move forward successfully.
+It assesses the preparedness of the business, characterizes the market opportunities and the competition to help a business derive the right game plan to move forward successfully.

 Before moving into a congested market inundated with competition, it is important for a business to analyze the potential gaps that can limit and/or advance the business and then attack them with the right strategies and tactics.